 Deciding how to replace your missing teeth can be overwhelming.
-In the past, the only option available if you were missing many or all of your teeth was dentures.
+In the past, dentures were the only option available if you were missing many or all of your teeth.
 While dentures are a perfectly reasonable replacement, dental implants have become a better option because they offer many more benefits.

 Dental Implants vs. Dentures

-Below, we will explain what dentures and dental implants are and also list the pros and cons of each option.
+Below, we will explain what dentures and dental implants are and list each option’s pros and cons.

 What are Dentures?